CobraPi/Gesture-Controled-Drone/README.md

                 operation of the drone.

 gesture-control - the code for the wearable glove transmitter, which was the main prototype for the final product.
-Glove used a
+The glove used a
 		  9 - DOF IMU to control the attitude of the drone and flex sensors in the fingers to control throttle and yaw respectively.
 It also included a led light ring, which changed according to the position of the glove.